#

 Checking Encoder Availability

-Always verify encoder availability before implementation:
+Always verify encoder availability before implementing Speex in your C# application:

 if (!SpeexEncoderSettings.IsAvailable())